With $6.5M in funding, Aircam offers a fast, easy way to share photos at events – TechCrunch

 The Rifkin brothers are pitching Aircam as “a real-time photo-sharing platform for professional and consumer photos.”
 To try out the technology, I visited the Aircam website and hit a button to see nearby photos.
 Then, as the Rifkins took photos with a DSLR camera, those photos appeared on the site nearly instantaneously.
 I, in turn, could send the photos to a printer in their office, or share photos from my phone.

-Manufacturer already offer software to transfer photos wirelessly from their cameras to your computer.
+Manufacturers already offer software to transfer photos wirelessly from their cameras to your computer.
 But with Aircam, the photos became accessible to everyone at an event, without requiring anyone except the photographer to install an app.

-Ryan explained that the company is taking advantage of cameras’ WiFi connections (it currently works with Canon, Nikon and Sony devices) to send the photos to an app on the photographer’s phone, which then uploads the photos to the cloud.
+Ryan explained that the company is taking advantage of cameras’ Wi-Fi connections (it currently works with Canon, Nikon and Sony devices) to send the photos to an app on the photographer’s phone, which then uploads the photos to the cloud.

 He also said the team initially believed that Aircam would become the repository for photos taken by everyone attending an event.
 But in early testing, they saw that “the opposite is happening — people are putting their phones away.”

-In other words, once attendees realize that they have access professional-quality photos, they can spend less time worrying about taking their own pictures with their phones and instead focus on being present at the event.
+In other words, once attendees realize that they have access to professional-quality photos, they can spend less time worrying about taking their own pictures with their phones and instead focus on being present at the event.

 This should also make life easier for photographers, particularly since Aircam includes automated photo editing — the photos are color corrected (with nice touches like teeth whitening) without requiring any extra work from the photographer.